Benezivas/algobattle/docs/tutorial/installation.md

 #### Globally

 If you don't want to deal with yet another program you can also just install python globally on your computer.
-[The official python wiki](https://wiki.python.org/moin/BeginnersGuide/Download) has donwload links and instructions specific to your operating system.
+[The official python wiki](https://wiki.python.org/moin/BeginnersGuide/Download) has download links and instructions specific to your operating system.

 ### Installing Docker

-We use Docker to easily manage and run the code students write, so you'll need to grab a fresh install of it too.
+We use Docker to easily manage and run the code students write, so you'll need to grab a fresh installation of it too.
-You can get the latest version from the offical site [here](https://www.docker.com/).
+You can get the latest version from the official site [here](https://www.docker.com/).

 /// tip
 If you're using Linux you have the choice between Docker desktop and the Linux Docker Engine.
 If you're unsure what to